 The reason medical costs are so affordable in Panama is because the price is based on what the average Panamanian can afford to pay.
 Malpractice lawsuits are rare because Panamanian law doesn’t allow frivolous lawsuits so malpractice insurance is very low cost.
 The doctors don’t have to spend a fortune on insurance.
 Many doctors in Panama live a simple life.
 Most doctors in Panama don’t live in a McMansions or drive Mercedes like the US doctors who charge a fortune for their services.
 Most doctors in Panama have a no-frills office.

-It’s $20 to get your teeth cleaned. $40 to get your teeth cleaned and a panoramic x-ray.
+It’s $30 to get your teeth cleaned.
 My daughter got a crown last year, it was $495 total costs.
 To get a crown in Texas would have cost $1500 minimum.

 Affordable and quality healthcare costs in Panama are one of the many reasons people move to Panama.
-And it is the reason some expats decide to self-insure instead of buying health insurance.
+And it is the reason some expats who do not have preexisting health problems decide to self-insure instead of buying health insurance.

 I used my worldwide medical insurance for two eye surgeries in Panama.
-Prior to the surgery, the eye exam was the most thorough eye exam I ever had.
+Prior to the surgery, the $40 eye exam was the most thorough eye exam I ever had.
 The doctor’s office filed all the insurance paperwork.
-I had no out of pocket expense.
+I had zero out of pocket expense.

 If you are a woman over 55 or a man over 60, you get a 15-25% discount on most healthcare costs including prescriptions, doctors, dentist, lab work.
 Even tour guests, who do not have a residency visa, have been able to get these pensionado discounts by simply showing their passport (which shows their age).